Skip to main content

 1

-Use a Test Endpoint
+Use Test Service

-Services like webhook.site or RequestBin for initial testing
+Start with webhook.site or RequestBin for initial testing

 2